microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 # Overview

 The following README will guide you on how to onboard an Azure Arc Connected Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/).
-You will onboard the Azure Arc machine to Azure Security Center by deploying the [OMS agent](https://docs.microsoft.com/en-us/azure/security-center/security-center-enable-data-collection) to start collecting security-related configurations and event logs.
-The data collected by the agent will be stored in a Log Analytics Workspace for analysis.
+ASC, will collect security-related configurations and event logs to recommend actions for you to take in order to secure your resources.

 In this guide, you will enable Security Center on a subscription and implement the Standard tier, which provides advanced threat protection and detection capabilities.
 To complete this process you will: